Looking Back Through the Time Prism

 The Korean War had concluded in the 1950s, and while in Chicago I had worked with a couple of US Korean War prisoners of war.
 They didn’t seem bitter, and even had some humorous stories to tell.
 But now, welcome to the “cold war” which, I believe, had actually begun in the 1950s, but we had now become a committed party to it.
 We also became exposed to the “fallout bomb shelter” construction alarms with construction plans being offered and published by the Government.
 Then came the Cuban missile crisis, Vietnam, and various other USA-involved conflicts lasting up to the present time.
 Essentially the “Cold War” ended with the destruction of The Berlin Wall as demanded by Ronald Regan.
 During the time between leaving Chicago and my retirement in March 2007, with a break for further education in 1965, I worked for various contractors in the aerospace industry and for the US Department of Defense.

 Upon completion of my physics degree in August 1970, during the economic downturn at that time across the USA, I was unable to find a job.
 Engineers and related disciplines were a “dime a dozen” at that time.
 I continued to look for permanent work, worked at Sears part-time in the credit department, and completed a degree in business administration in May 1971 – partially because of disillusionment with engineering prospects.
 In April of 1972 I accepted employment with General Electric (I had worked for the company about 3 months prior to the decision to return to school full-time).
 In May of 1972 I accepted employment with Martin Marietta, and in August 1972 I accepted employment with the Government at Redstone Arsenal, AL. After being unable to find work for almost 2 years, I was offered and accepted 3 different jobs with 3 different entities within about 4 months.
 Go figure!
-I continued my education by going to night classes at the University of Alabama in Huntsville, and received my master’s degree in June of 1984.
+I continued my education by going to night classes at the University of Alabama in Huntsville, AL and received my master’s degree in June of 1984.

 My Life Partner and Companion

 This account, to this point, has been primarily about me.
 However, that is only because I have been unable to determine how to integrate and intertwine the life of my life partner and companion during most of the period covered.
-The partner and companion is my wife of 55 years, as of June 2015, and also the Mother of our son and daughter.
+The partner and companion is my wife of 55 years, as of June 2015, and also the mother of our son and daughter.
 My life has been made worthwhile because of them.

 My wife’s life has paralleled my own in experience and environment.
-Her Mother and Father were in their 40s when she was born.
+Her mother and father were in their 40s when she was born.
 She was an “only child.”
-Her Father died when she was 13, and her Mother never remarried.
+Her Father died when she was 13, and her mother never remarried.
 Following her Father’s death, her Mother worked in a school lunchroom and she started working after school at a business in their small town.
 We met in 1956, a few months after graduating different high schools, and corresponded while I was in school in Chicago.
 I left Chicago in January of 1959 and returned to Huntsville, AL. We married in June of 1960.
 Our daughter was born in July 1961, and son in July 1966.

-After high school my wife worked in a bank and prior to our marriage she began work with the US Government at Redstone Arsenal, AL. She worked there for more than 30 years, but resigned in 1988 to care for her Mother at our home.
-After her Mother’s death at age 96 in 1991, she attended college at the University of Alabama, Huntsville, and then Athens State University where she received a Degree in Business Administration.
+After high school my wife worked in a bank and prior to our marriage she began work with the US Government at Redstone Arsenal, AL. She worked there for more than 30 years and resigned in 1988 to care for her mother at our home.
+After her mother’s death at age 96 in 1991, she attended college at the University of Alabama, Huntsville, and then Athens State University where she received a Degree in Business Administration.
 She then went to work for First Baptist Church, Huntsville, AL, where she worked for 16 years until past her 72nd birthday.
 During all this time she has been very active in our church through faithful participation in the choir and various other volunteer activities.
 She also volunteers for various activities at Huntsville Hospital, including weekly duties at the Women’s and Children’s Hospital.
 In the early years she cared for 2 never-married sisters of her Father until both died and she kept the “home front” going while I was in the military during the Berlin crisis.
 In later years she kept things going and in order while I attended college and maintained a rigorous travel schedule in my work.
-She was also the major caregiver for my Mother until she died at age 99 on November 10, 2015.
+She was also the major caregiver for my mother until she died at age 99 on November 10, 2015.
 She would have been 100 on February 8, 2016.

 A collection of writings about her life memories and experiences can be viewed at the following link: Life Memories and history.